msukanen/cchol-rust/README.md

 As said...

 ## Whatever is This?
-This is a little commandline tool for generating random background histories for RPG characters, both NPCs and PCs.
+This is (going to be) a little commandline tool for generating random background histories for RPG characters, both NPCs and PCs.